Imaginus02/MicroFMU-library/README.md

 # MicroFMU Test Library

 This project aims to provide a MicroPython library to run FMU (Functional Mock-up Units) simulations.
+Documentation can be seen [here](https://imaginus02.github.io/MicroFMU-library/index.html)

 ## Step 1: Preparation of the library